-- 38. (1) Except in Québec, a benchmark contributor to a designated interest rate benchmark must engage a public accountant to provide, as specified by the oversight committee referred to in section 7, a limited assurance report on compliance, or a reasonable assurance report on compliance, regarding the conduct and input data of the benchmark contributor and its - (a) compliance with sections 24 and 39, - (b) following of the methodology of the designated interest rate benchmark, and - (c) following of the code of conduct referred to in section 23. - (2) Except in Québec, a benchmark contributor must ensure an engagement referred to in subsection (1) occurs for the first time 6 months after the introduction of a code of conduct for benchmark contributors referred to in section 23 and subsequently once every 2 years. - (3) Except in Québec, the benchmark contributor must, within 10 days of the receipt of a report referred to in subsection (1), deliver a copy of the report to - (a) the oversight committee referred to in section 7,

-- (b) the board of directors of the designated benchmark administrator, and - (c) the regulator, except in Québec, or securities regulatory authority.
+- 38. (1) A benchmark contributor to a designated interest rate benchmark must engage a public accountant to provide, as specified by the oversight committee referred to in section 7, a limited assurance report on compliance, or a reasonable assurance report on compliance, regarding the conduct and input data of the benchmark contributor and its - (a) compliance with sections 24 and 39, - (b) following of the methodology of the designated interest rate benchmark, and - (c) following of the code of conduct referred to in section 23. - (2) A benchmark contributor must ensure an engagement referred to in subsection (1) occurs for the first time 6 months after the introduction of a code of conduct for benchmark contributors referred to in section 23 and subsequently once every 2 years. - (3) The benchmark contributor must, within 10 days of the receipt of a report referred to in subsection (1), deliver a copy of the report to - (a) the oversight committee referred to in section 7, - (b) the board of directors of the designated benchmark administrator, and - (c) the regulator, except in Québec, or securities regulatory authority.